TimofteRazvan/castle-event-booker/README.md

 go test -coverprofile=coverage.out && go tool cover -html=coverage.out
 ```

-Run this in bash (Linux/Mac) console to run the app
+Run this in bash terminal (Linux/Mac) to run the app

 ```bash
 ./run.sh
 ```

-Run this in cmd (Windows) to run the app
+Run this in cmd terminal (Windows) to run the app

 ```bash
 run.bat